cloudfoundry/stratos/deploy/kubernetes/README.md

 $ helm install console --namespace console --name my-console
 ```

-> You can change the namespace and name to values of your choice.
+> You can change the namespace (--namespace) and the release name (--name) to values of your choice.

 This will create a Console instance named `my-console` in a namespace called `console` in your Kubernetes cluster.

+You should now be able to access the Console in a web browser by following the instructions below.

+## Accessing the Console

 To check the status of the instance use the following command:
 ```
 helm status my-console
 ```

+> Note: Replace `my-console` with the value you used for the `name` parameter, or if you did not provide one, use the `helm list` command to find the release name that was automatically generated for you.

 Once the instance is in `DEPLOYED` state, find the IP address and port that the console is running on: